ScottLogic/openapi-forge-java/README.md

 ## OpenAPI Forge - Java

-This repository is the C# generator for the [OpenAPI Forge](https://github.com/ScottLogic/openapi-forge), see that repository for usage instructions:
+This repository is the Java generator for the [OpenAPI Forge](https://github.com/ScottLogic/openapi-forge), see that repository for usage instructions:

 https://github.com/ScottLogic/openapi-forge